-- Portable manual and powered hoists or winches shall meet the criteria of ASME B30.16 and OEM recommendations. - Portable floor cranes or shop cranes including attachments shall meet the criteria of ASME PASE and OEM recommendations. - Lever hoists shall meet the criteria of ASME B30.21 and OEM recommendations. - Other equipment shall meet the criteria of applicable ASME B30 and/or OEM recommendations.
+- Portable manual and powered hoists or winches shall meet the criteria of ASME B30.16 and OEM requirements. - Portable floor cranes or shop cranes, including attachments, shall meet the criteria of ASME PASE and OEM requirements. - · Lever hoists shall meet the criteria of ASME B30.21 and OEM requirements - Portable winches or base-mounted drum hoists used for vertical lifting shall meet the requirements of ASME B30.7. - Other equipment shall meet the criteria of applicable ASME B30 and/or OEM requirements.